Mathugo/mathugo.github.io/_posts/2025-04-25-LLM Embedding Space.md

 layout: single
 classes: wide
 author_profile: true
-title: Visualizing the Token Embedding Space of an LLM
+title: Visualizing the Vocabulary of an LLM
 seo_title: What the vocabulary of an LLM (llama, phi-4) looks like if visualized in a plot.

 published: true